isabella232/laravel-share-dialog-docs/docs/Installation.md

    A Sharedo folder containing Vue.js components will be created in your resources directory.
 You can now easily customise your sharedo's Vuejs components 🚀

-4. Execute this command to migrate Bouncer migrations and the new_users_sharedo table present in the package:
+4. Now, run the migrations.
+After executing this command, Bouncer migrations and and the `new_users_sharedo` table will be migrated:

    ```jsx
    php artisan migrate